Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability: Conclusion

 There are at least fourth topics worthy of future research.
-First, in this paper the testing times $T$ is fixed.
-However, during the actual testing activities, the tester might decide to release the software earlier or later based on the testing situation.
-That is, the tester can also dynamically adjust the testing times according the testing process.
-Second, in this paper we present the testing times $T$ as the testing budget while there are other budgets such as testing expenses which are not considered yet.
+First, in this paper the length of testing time periods $T$ is fixed.
+However, during the actual testing activities, the tester might decide to release the software earlier or later based on the testing status quo.
+That is, the tester can also dynamically adjust the testing time length according to the testing process.
+Second, in this paper we present the testing time length $T$ as the time limitation while there are other limitations such as testing expenses which have not been considered yet.
 Third, it is assumed that the defect number in each module at the beginning of the testing process $N_i$ and the detect probability $\theta_i$ are known, which does not meet the reality.
-These parameters must be estimated online.
-In order to incorporate parameter estimation into the testing process, adaptive control might be used to model this problem and Bayesian dynamic programming might be a useful analytical tool.
-Finally, when the number of tested modules $m$ is large, it will take a lot of time in computing (\ref{dp_recursion}) directly.
-This problem is especially important for a complex software system with hundreds of modules.
-We might need approximate dynamic programming technique to tackle this problem.
-Heuristic selection policies might be more preferable.
+These parameters must be estimated during the testing process.
+In order to incorporate parameter estimation into the testing process, adaptive control might be used to model this problem and Bayesian dynamic program might be a useful analytical tool.
+Finally, when the number of tested modules $m$ is large, it will take a lot of time to compute (\ref{dp_recursion}) directly.
+This problem is especially acute for a complex software system with hundreds of modules.
+We might need approximate dynamic programming method to tackle this problem.
+In this case, heuristic selection policies might be more preferable.